 In times of war, it’s not uncommon for the worst in people to come out, so when Mitsuo Fuchida heard the story of Kazuo Kanegasaki, he was shaken with surprise.
 During the Battle of Midway, Kanegasaki had been captured by American forces.
 Imprisoned as a POW, Kanegasaki probably expected ill-treatment and abuse.

 When Fuchida met with his former flight engineer after the war ended, he heard not of the atrocities of a POW camp but of a kind-hearted woman named Peggy Covell.
 She looked after Kanegasaki, treating him with respect despite her own parents being brutally killed by Japanese forces during the war.

 Fuchida saw the forgiveness offered by an American POW in a pamphlet titled “I Was a Prisoner of Japan.”
 Just a few years earlier, Fuchida was leading a pack of Japanese fighters and bombers in the most devastating attack on American soil, yet as he read the words of Jacob DeShazer, he became determined that his role in the devastation of Pearl Harbor wouldn’t dictate his life.

 Converting to Christianity

 Thirty-five years before his death on May 30th, 1976, the Japanese captain was directing the first wave of attackers at Pearl Harbor.
 At the time of his death, that wasn’t what he was known for.
-The war was behind him and so was everything he had done during it.
+Fuchida’s change of heart meant that the war was behind him and so was everything he had done during it.